Community

 Protocol AHCI NVMe

-Transfer Speed Up to 600 MB/s Up to 7000+ MB/s (depending on PCIe version)
+Transfer Speed Up to 600 MB/s Up to 7000+ MB/s

-Latency Higher Much lower
+Latency Higher Much Lower

 Parallel Processing Limited High